nicholas-long/environment/zet/20230921220840/README.md

 - created script `zet/20230921220840/describe-script` to print the first comment it finds in scripts to help sorting these
 - [ ] i could just copy most of these in to a card here and fix up all the relative paths
+  - there are definitely like 100 scripts here. i think any ones that don't need a lot of cleanup can just be brought right in.
+  - is there a way to check with grep if the scripts contain a nested mess of references to other kb scripts?
 - [x] i need to look for non executable scripts as well
 - [ ] i could definitely make a card to store wordlists